 Upon the consummation of the Business Combination, and through a number of sub-mergers discussed in Note 1 above, Conyers Park merged into Simply Good Foods which subsequently acquired, and obtained control over Atkins.
 As a result of the Business Combination, Simply Good Foods is the acquirer for accounting purposes, and Atkins is the acquiree and accounting predecessor.
 The Company's financial statement presentation distinguishes a "Predecessor" for Atkins for periods prior to the Closing Date.
 The Company is the "Successor" for periods after the Closing Date, which includes consolidation of Atkins subsequent to the Business Combination.
-The Merger was accounted for as a business combination using the acquisition method of accounting, and the Successor financial statements reflect a new basis of accounting that is based on the fair value of the net assets acquired.
-The historical financial information of Conyers Park, prior to the Business Combination, are not reflected in the Predecessor financial statements as those amounts are considered de-minimis.
+The Business Combination was accounted for using the acquisition method of accounting, and the Successor financial statements reflect a new basis of accounting that is based on the fair value of the net assets acquired.
+The historical financial information of Conyers Park, prior to the Business Combination, is not reflected in the Predecessor financial statements as those amounts are considered deminimis.
 The financial statements of Conyers Park are included in the post-merger Successor entity, which includes balance sheet and equity items of Conyers Park assumed by Simply Good Foods through the transaction.
-As a result of the application of the acquisition method of accounting as of the Closing Date, the financial statements for the Predecessor period and for the Successor period are presented on a different basis of accounting and are therefore not comparable.
-The Business Combination is accounted for using the acquisition method of accounting in accordance with ASC 805, Business Combinations ("ASC 805").
+As a result of the application of the acquisition method of accounting and are therefore not comparable.
+The Business Combination was accounted for using the acquisition method of accounting in accordance with ASC 805, Business Combinations ("ASC 805").
 ASC 805 requires, among other things, that assets acquired and liabilities assumed be recognized at their fair values, as determined in accordance with ASC 820, Fair Value Measurements, as of the Closing Date.
 Consistent with the acquisition method of accounting, the assets acquired and liabilities assumed from Atkins have been recorded at their respective fair values and added to those of Conyers Park.
 ASC 805 establishes a measurement period to provide the Company with a reasonable amount of time to obtain the information necessary to identify and measure various items in a business combination and cannot extend beyond one year from the acquisition date.

 The Business Combination was funded by Conyers Park through a combination of cash, stock, and debt financing.
 Cash sources of funding included \$404.0 million of cash held in Conyers Park's trust account, \$100.0 million from private placement equity issuance, \$200.0 million in new term loan debt, and \$0.2 million of cash on hand at Conyers Park.
 Upon the close of the transaction, a total of \$8.1 million was paid in debt issuance costs related to the new term loan, \$8.1 million was paid in deferred equity issuance costs related to the original IPO of Conyers Park, \$3.0 million was paid related to the private placement equity issuance costs, and \$12.4 million of cash was paid in acquisition-related transaction costs incurred by Conyers Park.
 As an integrated part of the closing of the Business Combination, \$284.0 million of cash was paid to retire the predecessor long-term debt of Atkins.
 The acquisition-related transaction costs incurred by Conyers Park are reflected within the opening accumulated deficit within the Simply Good Foods consolidated statement of stockholder's equity.
-In the first quarter of fiscal 2018, per the terms of the Merger Agreement, Simply Good Foods paid a working capital adjustment of \$1.8 million to the former owners of Atkins which resulted in an increase to the previously recognized Goodwill.
+In the first quarter of fiscal 2018, per the terms of the Merger Agreement, Simply Good Foods paid a working capital adjustment of \$1.8 million to the former owners of Atkins, which resulted in an increase to the previously recognized Goodwill.